About the Show

 Series 1 Summary

-De Botton believes that the great thinkers' works are full of practical advice on happiness.
-In each episode, he takes one key philosophical figure and tries to apply their teachings to a common emotional problem.
+Alain De Botton believes that the great thinkers' works are full of practical advice on happiness.
+In each episode, he applies one key philosophical figure's teachings to a common emotional problem.

 Episode 1 - Seneca on Anger